dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_dwave_hybrid.rst

 ==================

 The `examples <https://github.com/dwavesystems/dwave-hybrid/tree/master/examples>`_
-directory of the code includes implementations of some :ref:`reference_workflows` you can incorporate as provided into your application and also use to jumpstart your development of custom workflows.
+directory of the code includes implementations of some :ref:`hybrid_reference_workflows` you can incorporate as provided into your application and also use to jumpstart your development of custom workflows.

 A typical first use of dwave-hybrid might be to simply use the Kerberos reference sampler to solve a QUBO, as shown in :ref:`opt_dwave_hybrid_using_framework`.
-Next, you might tune its configurable parameters, described under :ref:`reference_workflows`.
+Next, you might tune its configurable parameters, described under :ref:`hybrid_reference_workflows`.

 To further improve performance, you can step up from using a generic workflow to one tailored for your application and its problem.
 As a first step you can